 How does it work?

-The Solar Whiz air conditioners work by drawing in high volumes of air (1,200m³/hr for an SW-RAF-R-1200 domestic model), this eliminates the heat build-up and reduces the heat load on your roof space.
+The Solar Whiz air conditioners work by drawing in high volumes of air (1,200m³/hr for an SW-AU-R-15), this eliminates the heat build-up and reduces the heat load on your roof space.
 Our units extract the hot air surrounding your air conditioner’s unit and ducting, replacing it with cooler outside ambient air, which allows you to increase the energy efficiency of your A/C system.
 When it doesn’t have to work as hard, your air conditioner will be more effective.
-T

 Solar Whiz will save energy by keeping consistent lower internal temperatures, cleaner internal air and you won’t need to run your air conditioner as often.